fortyninemaps/karta/README.md

     - ESRI ASCII Grids (r,w)
     - GeoTiff (WIP)

-##CYTHON
+## DEPENDENCIES

+- Python 2.x
+- numpy
+- scipy (optional)

+###CYTHON

-Cython is an optional dependency than can make select functions faster.
+Cython is an optional dependency used to speed up select functions.
 To compile the Cython-enabled sub-modules, run:

     setup.py build_ext --inplace

-In general, enhanced-performance functions will then be called automatically where available.
+In general, enhanced-performance functions will then be called automatically when available, otherwise *Karta* will fall back to numpy and pure-Python versions.